desmondcheongzx/COVID-19-Modelling/README.md

 #### Are there any data type issues (e.g. words in fields that were supposed to be numeric)?
 Where are these coming from?
 (E.g. a bug in your scraper?
 User input?)
 How will you fix them?

-In the initial Johns Hopkins CSVs, column data for particular states/provinces only exist for China, USA, Australia, and Canada so
+In the initial Johns Hopkins CSVs, column data for particular states/provinces only exist for China, USA, Australia, and Canada, so the corresponding column was left blank for all other countries.
+To deal with this, in the SQL database we generated, we appended the row value for province/state with the row value for country/region to generate a complete, unique identifier for each row of data.

 There was very little trouble involved in the population data because the websites provided them free in csv format.

 #### Do you need to throw any data away?
 What data?
 Why?
 Any reason this might affect the analyses you are able to run or the conclusions you are able to draw?

-First date since dealing with change in numbers per day (and the first day recorded doesn't have any numbers for the day prior, wouldn't make sense to suddently jump from 0 to 4000, etc. because the data repository wasn't constructed the day of the first coronoavirus incidence.
+With regard to the COVID-19 data, we will have to eliminate the very first date (January 22nd, 2020) since we are dealing with change in numbers per day (and the first date recorded doesn't have any numbers for the day prior (it would not make sense to suddently jump from 0 to 4000, for example) because the data repository wasn't constructed the day of the very first coronoavirus incidence back in 2019.

 We may need to throw away most of the data in city_country, simply because it contains data on so many cities that aren't in our tables for infection rates.

 ### *Summarize any challenges or observations you have made since collecting your data.
 Then, discuss your next steps and how your data collection has impacted the type of analysis you will perform. (approximately 3-5 sentences)*